ropensci/cffr/README.md

 their repositories to let others know how to correctly cite their software.

-This format is gaining popularity within the software citation ecosystem.
+This format is increasingly used in the software citation ecosystem.
 [GitHub](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-citation-files),
 [Zenodo](https://citation-file-format.github.io/#/supported-by-zenodo-)
 and